Lekson-ux/HDSC-QUIZZES/README.md

-# HDSC_STAGEB_QUIZ
+# HDSC Quizzes
-Codes used in Hamoye Data Science stage B Quiz
+Codes used in Hamoye Data Science  Quizzes